 Part 7.
 How to Improve Nano Banana Generated Image to 8x Clarity

 When higher-resolution deliverables are needed—e.g., print posters, marketplace listings, or hero imagery—an offline upscaler can add sharpness while preserving the artistic intent of the AI original.
 Wondershare UniConverter's AI Image Enhancer supports 2×, 4×, and 8× upscaling, batch processing, transparency retention, and watermark-free export on desktop, which fits creator pipelines where hundreds of images may need a quick boost.
-A simple flow:
+It can easily help enhance image resolution, correct image color can sharpen image objects to gain better visual effect.

 Step 1: Open UniConverter and Import Images